-Children's Bereavement Group- provides support to children coping with the loss of a loved one.
-The group is held bi-monthly at Hudson Valley Hospice on the 2^{nd} and 4^{th} Tuesdays of the month from 6pm-8pm.
+Provides support to children coping with the loss of a loved one.
+The group is held bi-monthly at Hudson Valley Hospice on the 2nd and 4th Tuesdays of the month from 6pm-8pm.
 Caregivers should attend with the child, free to Hospice families or a \$15 fee for non-Hospice families.
 Dinner is included.
-845-338-5397 x 2209